skariel/td4/README.md

 # TODO: show the "edit solution" button only if solution can be really editted...
 # TODO: custom 404 page for github pages: https://docs.github.com/en/github/working-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site
 # TODO: front-end cache for fetch (with some TTL, say 5 sec)
+# TODO: show "restore solution code" button only if modified solution!